ubuntu-mate/ubuntu-mate.org/blog/20150314-mintcast-220-ubuntu-mate.md

 -->

 Last week I joined Rob, Scott and Joe on [mintCast](http://www.mintcast.org/) episode 220.
-I had a great time and was invitied to participate as a guest throughout the whole show.
+I had a great time and was invited to participate as a guest throughout the whole show.
 The main feature was Ubuntu MATE where I talked about how the project got started, how official Ubuntu status affects the project and how the Ubuntu MATE and Linux Mint teams are collaborating.